 Steady-state pharmacokinetic information is available from HIV-1 infected pediatric subjects from study NV20911.
-In this study, 5 subjects less than 2 years of age and 13 subjects between 2 and less than 6 years of age received 50 mg per kg saquinavir twice daily (not to exceed 1000 mg twice daily) combined with ritonavir at 3 mg/kg for subjects with body weight ranging from 5 to <15 kg or 2.5 mg per kg for subjects with body weight ranging from 15 to 40 kg (not to exceed 100 mg twice daily).
-For subjects unable to swallow the Invirase capsules, the contents of Invirase 200 mg capsules were mixed with sugar syrup, or sorbitol syrup (for subjects with Type I diabetes or glucose intolerance), jam, or baby formula.
-The mean steady state saquinavir PK parameters for pediatric subjects 2 to less than 6 years of age were: AUC0-12h 37269 ± 18232 ng∙h/mL; Ctrough 1811 ± 998 ng/mL; Cmax 5464 ± 2782 ng/mL, and day 3 exposures may be within the range of exposure associated with QT and PR prolongation [see Clinical Pharmacology: Pharmacodynamics (12.2)].
-The subject number was too low and the pharmacokinetic data too variable in the subjects less than 2 years to establish an appropriate dosing recommendation for this age group.
-Pharmacokinetic data for subjects ages 6 to 16 years were not available for comparisons with observations from NV20911 [see Use in Specific Populations: Pediatric Use (8.4)] as the data from HIVNAT 017 could not be validated.
+In this study, five subjects less than 2 years of age and 13 subjects between 2 and less than 6 years of age received 50 mg per kg saquinavir twice daily (not to exceed 1000 mg twice daily) combined with ritonavir at 3 mg/kg for subjects with body weight ranging from 5 to <15 kg or 2.5 mg per kg for subjects with body weight ranging from 15 to 40 kg (not to exceed 100 mg twice daily).
+For subjects unable to swallow the saquinavir mesylate capsules (hard gel), the contents of saquinavir mesylate capsules (hard gel) were mixed with sugar syrup, or sorbitol syrup (for subjects with Type I diabetes or glucose intolerance), jam, or baby formula.
+The mean steady state saquinavir PK parameters for pediatric subjects 2 to less than 6 years of age were: AUC0-12h 37269 ± 18232 ng∙h/mL; Ctrough 1811± 998 ng/mL; Cmax 5464± 2782 ng/mL, and day 3 exposures may be within the range of exposure associated with QT and PR prolongation [see Clinical Pharmacology (12.2)].
+The subject number was too low and the pharmacokinetic data too variable in subjects less than 2 years to establish an appropriate dosing recommendation for this age group.
+Pharmacokinetic data for subjects ages 6 to 16 years were not available for comparisons with observations from NV20911, as the data from HIVNAT 017 could not be validated [see Use in Specific Populations (8.4)].

-Table 6 summarizes the effect of saquinavir soft gel capsules and Invirase with and without ritonavir on the geometric mean AUC and Cmax of coadministered drugs.
-Table 7 summarizes the effect of coadministered drugs on the geometric mean AUC and Cmax of saquinavir.
+Table 5 summarizes the effect of saquinavir mesylate capsules (soft gel) and INVIRASE with and without ritonavir on the geometric mean AUC and Cmax of coadministered drugs.
+Table 6 summarizes the effect of coadministered drugs on the geometric mean AUC and Cmax of saquinavir.

 |↑ Denotes an average increase in exposure by the percentage indicated.|